MahmoodSpewAfsh/Quantum-Inspired-Algorithms-for-Quantum-Chemistry-Calculations/README.md

 # 1. OVERVIEW
-This project implements a simulation to find the ground state energy of H2 by mapping the electronic structure problem to a Quadratic Unconstrained Binary Optimization (QUBO) problem.
+This project implements a simulation to compute the ground-state energy of H2 and H2O by mapping the electronic-structure problem to a Quadratic Unconstrained Binary Optimization (QUBO) problem.

 The workflow consists of:
 1. Hamiltonian Generation: Using PySCF and OpenFermion.
 2. Symmetry Reduction: Applying Parity Tapering to reduce qubit count.
 3. XBK Transformation: Transforming the problem using auxiliary qubits (r parameter) to map spectral properties to an Ising model.
-4. CAC Simulation: Solving the resulting Ising model using a digital simulation of a Coherent Ising Machine (CIM).
+4. CIM and SB Simulation: Solving the resulting Ising model using a digital simulation of CIM and SB variants.

 # 2. KEY FEATURES
 * Gauss-Jordan Elimination Engine: A robust implementation of linear algebra over finite fields (Rational, Prime, Binary) used for analyzing Hamiltonian symmetries.
+* Coherent Ising Machine (CIM): A dynamical optimization approach inspired by networks of optical parametric oscillators, designed to solve Ising spin optimization problems by evolving toward low-energy spin configurations.
+* Simulated Bifurcation (SB): A physics-inspired optimizer that uses bifurcation dynamics of coupled oscillators to search for low-energy Ising states.
 * Chaotic Amplitude Control (CAC): A dynamical systems algorithm that mimics optical pulses in a Coherent Ising Machine to find global minima of spin glass problems.
+* * Separated Feedback Control (SFC): A Coherent Ising Machine variant that employs separate feedback channels to stabilize dynamics and improve optimization performance.
+* Chaotic Feedback Control (CFC): A Coherent Ising Machine variant that incorporates nonlinear chaotic feedback to enhance exploration of complex energy landscapes.
+* Discrete Simulated Bifurcation (dSB): A discrete-time implementation of the Simulated Bifurcation algorithm for solving Ising optimization problems through oscillator-inspired dynamics.
 * XBK Resolution Sweeping: Iterates through resolution parameters (r=2 to r=6) to demonstrate convergence accuracy.
 * Automated Visualization: Plots the Potential Energy Surface (PES) of the molecule immediately after calculation.